-I will never forget her laugh.
-It sounded private sometimes but it was always unchained and ended up being a secret laugh made so public it startled me.
-Knowing how hard Alice Manfred worked to privatize her neice I almost split open when I found out where Joe Trace met her.
+No one who ever knew her forget her laugh.
+Other than the clubwomen, very few knew where Joe Trace met her.
 Not at the candy counter of Duggie's where he first saw her and wondered if that, the peppermint she bought, was what insulted her skin, light and creamy everywhere but her cheeks.
 And not at YPBU meetings either, because Joe left church going to Violet, except for Easter and Woman's Day when it would shame her not to have her husband there.
-No. Joe met Dorcus right in Alice Manfred's house right up under her nose and right before her very eyes.
+Joe met Dorcus in Alice Manfred's house right up under her nose and right before her very eyes.

 He had gone there to deliver an order to Malvonne Edwards's cousin, Sheila, who said if Joe came to 237 [tk] Avenue, apartment 4c, before noon, he could deliver her order, the #2 Nut Brown and the vanishing cream, right there and she wouldn't have to wait til next Saturday or walk all the way down [tk] to [tk] pick it up, unless, of course he wanted to come on her job....
 Joe had decided he would wait till next Saturday because not collecting the dollar and thirty-five cents wasn't going to strap him.
-But after he left Miss [tk's] house and stood for a half hour watching Bud and C.T. abusing each other at checkers, he decided to check Sheila out right fast and quit for the day.
+But after he left Miss [tk's] house and stood for a half hour watching Bud and C.T.

+abusing each other at checkers, he decided to check Sheila out right fast and quit for the day.
 His stomach was a bit sour and his feet hurt.
 He didn't want to be caught delivering or writing orders in the rain either, rain that had been threatening all during that warm October Saturday.
 And even though getting home early meant the extended company of a speechless Violet while he fussed with the sink trap or the wheel that turned the clothes line on their side of the building, the Saturday meal would be early too and satisfying: late summer greens cooked with the ham bone left over from last Sunday.
 Joe looked forward to the lean scrappy end of week meals, but hated the Sunday one: a baked ham, a sweet heavy pie to accompany it.
 Violet's determination to grow an ass she swore she once owned was killing him.
 Once upon a time, he bragged about her cooking.
 Couldn't wait to get back to the house and devour it.
 But he was fifty, now, and appetities change, we know.
 He still liked candy, hard candy--not divinity or caramel--sour balls being his favorite.
-If violet would confine herself to soup and boiled vegetables (with a bit of bread to go along) he would have been perfectly satisfied.
-That's what he was thinking about when he found 237 and climbed to stairs to 4C.
+If Violet would confine herself to soup and boiled vegetables (with a bit of bread to go along) he would have been perfectly satisfied.
+That's what he was thinking about when he found 237 and climbed the stairs to 4C.
 The argument between C.T. and Bud had been too good, too funny: he had listened to them longer that he thought, because it was way past noon when he got to the door marked 4C.
 Woman noise could be heard through the door.
 Joe rang anyway.

-The peppermint girl with the bad skin answered the door, and while he was telling her who he was and what he'd come for, Sheila poked her head into the vestibule and shouted, "CPT!
+The peppermint girl with the bad skin answered the door, and

+while he was telling her who he was and what he'd come for, Sheila poked her head into the vestibule and shouted, "CPT!
 Surprise me for once, Joe Trace."
 He smiled and stepped in the door.
 Stood there smiling and did not put his sample case down until the hostess, Alice Manfred, came and told him to come on in the parlor.